Wānaka: Pembroke Park

 Originally known as "The Commonage", the park was surveyed in 1875 and 1880.
 A nine-hole golf course was established on the park by 1920, with barbed wire to keep the cows out.
-From 1940, the New Zealand Electricity Department held the park with the thought that Lake Wanaka might be used for hydro-electricity production.
-It was designated as a recreational reserve in 1971, managed by Lake County Council, (which later became the Queenstown Lakes District Council).
+From 1940, the New Zealand Electricity Department held the park with the thought that Lake Wānaka might be used for hydro-electricity production.
+It was designated as a recreational reserve in 1971, managed by Lake County Council, (which later became the Queenstown-Lakes District Council).

 The establishment of the parking lot in Pembroke Park in 2000 was controversial, as one of its management objectives is "to preserve in perpetuity Pembroke Park as a recreational area for the enjoyment of the people of Wanaka and visitors".

 Notable buildings

 Saint Columba's Anglican Church

 Saint Columba's was built in 1902 and completed in 1911.
 It is a category 2 historic place.

 Chalmers' cottage

 Chalmers' cottage is a grade 2 listed building.
 It was built in the 1870s for Archibald Chalmers, who was a butcher based in Wānaka.